tr31zh/robot_racine/README.md

 - Personal computer and USB cable to upload the firmware to the Arduino board.
 - A bread board with cables LEDs and buttons (recommended)

+For the ethernet version an arduino ethernet shield is needed

 ### Software dependencies

 - Packages